turningpoint1988/NLDNN/README.md

 bash annotate.sh
 ```

-DNA sequences for each cell-specific TF will be divided into the test (chr1,chr18), validation (chr8), and training (the remaining chromosomes except chrY) sets, in which all TF binding peaks (600bp) are regarded as positive sequences while sequences (600bp) that do not overlap with positive sequences and match the GC distribution of positive ones are regarded as negative sequences.
+By doing this, DNA sequences for each cell-specific TF will be divided into the test (chr1,chr18), validation (chr8), and training (the remaining chromosomes except chrY) sets, in which all TF binding peaks (600bp) are regarded as positive sequences while sequences (600bp) that do not overlap with positive sequences and match the GC distribution of positive ones are regarded as negative sequences.

 ## Stage 1: Training NLDNN on the source species